calin-stan/ROGGamingCenter/README.md

 # How to use the resulted files:
 - Go to C:\Program Files (x86)\ASUS\ROG Gaming Center
-- Save ROGGamingCenter.exe somewhere for later use
+- Save ROGGamingCenter.exe somewhere for later use (you can find it in this repo, but it will most likely not be the same version as yours)
-- Copy the compiled files (without the publish folder) to the ROG Gaming Center
+- Copy all the files except the **publish** folder to the ROG Gaming Center folder